 It’s a great event for bloggers to discuss, but you want to stand out from the crowd.
-Likewise, if you are planning a post on activities in the summer, think about saying something that’s unique.
-Make a reader feel as though they have to read because nowhere else will give them your insight.
+Likewise, if you’re planning a post on activities in the summer, think about saying something that’s unique.
+Make a reader feel as though they have to read your post because nowhere else will give them your insight.

 Shorten your intro’s

 Introductions are like a secondary title.
 Just because a reader has clicked on your post, it doesn’t mean they will continue to read.
 What’s going to entice a person?
 Take this introduction paragraph below:

 Editing is challenging.
 Amongst taking photos, writing and marketing, it’s another skill that a blogger has to master.
 It’s important because spelling mistakes and poor grammar, makes your work look unprofessional.
 Learning how to edit will make your writing better.

 This intro above is not important.
 You as a reader have not clicked on this post for an editing explanation.
 You want the editing tips.
 Think about what’s gripping to your readers.
 How will your first few lines compliment your blog title?Get straight to the good stuff.
 You’re a magician and you need to make others believe in your magic.
 Are you going to begin with a 5 minute talk on your background, or are you going to whizz out an awesome magic trick?

 Yes, I added a sarcastic disclaimer to this post.
 At times they’re crucial – giving out professional advice without being a professional, for instance.

 But disclaimers can show a lack of confidence.
 A classic example: warning readers that a post is long-winded and will take time to sit through.
 Considering how busy most of us are, this will likely encourage a reader to focus on time and click elsewhere.
 Worrying about time at the start of a post is not positive.
 Also, don’t apologise.
 Make a reader feel that reading your work is worth it.